-USC Vice Provost and Senior Advisor to the Provost; Of Counsel, USC Office of the General Counsel; UPS Foundation Chair in Law and Gerontology, and Professor of Psychiatry and the Behavioral SciencesUSC Gould School of Law
+USC Vice Provost and Special Advisor to the Provost; Of Counsel, USC Office of the General Counsel; UPS Foundation Chair in Law and Gerontology, and Professor of Psychiatry and the Behavioral SciencesUSC Gould School of Law

 Work: (213) 740-2101

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

 Martin L. Levine, who is a psychoanalyst as well as a lawyer, is an expert on elder law, mental health law and criminal law.
 He holds joint appointments in the USC Davis School of Gerontology and the Keck School of Medicine of USC.
 He teaches Criminal Law, Criminal Procedure, Aging and the Law, Mediation and Dispute Resolution, and Psychoanalysis and Law.

 Professor Levine’s publications include Law and Psychology (ed., New York University Press, 1995), Legal Education (ed., New York University Press, 1993), and Age Discrimination and the Mandatory Retirement Controversy (Johns Hopkins University Press, 1989).

 Professor Levine received his B.A. summa cum laude with distinction in sociology from Brandeis University, his J.D. with honors from Yale Law School, and the honorary degree LL.D. from the University of San Fernando Valley.
 He clerked for The Honorable J. Skelly Wright, Judge of the United States Court of Appeals for the District of Columbia Circuit.
 Professor Levine was president of the National Senior Citizens Law Center, founding president and executive director of the Western Center on Law and Poverty, and general counsel to the U.S. Senate Subcommittee on Constitutional Rights.

 - Law and Psychology (ed. and contributor) (New York University Press, 1995).